allemanfredi/PEGASUS/README.md

 # PEGASUS
  Pegasus is a chrome extension that implements a wallet for the IOTA cryptocurrency.
 In addition, Pegasus injects the iotajs library allowing developers to interact with IOTA Tangle without paying attention on how to keep the seed safe.

+### :exclamation: In version next to 0.10.0 there could be breaking changes!

 &nbsp;

 ***